Toby222/ii-Greasemonkey/README.md

 ii-advanced-game-map
 ------
-Adds note takeing and filtering to the ii game map.
+Adds note taking and filtering to the ii game map.

 ii-battle-timer
 ------